sulth/TriassicSolutions/README.md

 Visual Studio 2013

-TOOLS FOR FASTER RCNN
+# TOOLS FOR FASTER RCNN

-DETECTNET PY-FASTER RCNN LABEL CONVERSION TOOL
+# DETECTNET TO PY-FASTER RCNN LABEL CONVERSION TOOL

 The caffe py faster RCNN requires that the labels of Pascal VOC2007 format.